A Frobenius homomorphism for Lusztig's quantum groups over arbitrary roots of unity: Introduction

 For $\ell$ odd (and in case $\g=G_2$ not divisible by $3$) Lusztig had in the cited papers obtained a remarkable Hopf algebra homomorphism to the classical universal enveloping algebra $U(\g)$, which was for $\ell$ prime related to the Frobenius homomorphism over the finite field $\F_\ell$.
 The Hopf algebra kernel (more precisely the coinvariants) of this map turned out to be a finite-dimensional Hopf algebra, called the \emph{small quantum group} or \emph{Frobenius-Lusztig-kernel}, yielding an exact sequence of Hopf algebras:

-The discovery of this finite-dimensional Hopf algebra $u_q^{\L}(\g)$ triggered among others the development of the theory of finite-dimensional \emph{pointed Hopf algebras} that culminated in the classification results by Andruskiewitsch \& Schneider \cite{AS10} (for small prime divisors see \cite{AnI11}) and the more general classification of possible quantum Borel parts, so-called \emph{Nichols algebras} by Heckenberger \cite{Heck09} using Weyl groupoids in general. \\
+The discovery of this finite-dimensional Hopf algebra $u_q^{\L}(\g)$ triggered among others the development of the theory of finite-dimensional \emph{pointed Hopf algebras} that culminated in the classification results by Andruskiewitsch \& Schneider \cite{AS10,AnI11}, and a more general classification of possible quantum Borel parts, the so-called \emph{Nichols algebras}, by Heckenberger \cite{Heck09} using generalized root systems and Weyl groupoids. \\

 The aim of this article is to consider a more general short exact sequence of Hopf algebras without restrictions on the root of unity.
 Our approach somewhat differs from Lusztig's explicit approach, as discussed below, and uses crucially the theory of Nichols algebras.
 On the other hand we will restrict ourselves in this article to the positive Borel part.\\